 Research on Diversity in Youth Literature (RDYL) is a peer-reviewed, online, open-access journal hosted by St. Catherine University’s Master of Library and Information Science Program and University Library.
 RDYL is published twice a year; some issues will center around a particular theme.

-Part Two is a special forum titled “Life, Death, and Activism In Youth Media and Culture,” guest edited by writer, emerging scholar, and RDYL advisory board member Breanna McDaniel.
+We are still seeking submissions for Part Two, a special forum titled “Life, Death, and Activism In Youth Media and Culture,” guest edited by writer, emerging scholar, and RDYL advisory board member Breanna McDaniel.
 RDYL is committed to providing space for urgent conversations affecting underrepresented communities, and specifically communities disproportionately affected by violence.
 Therefore, we invite interviews and articles that address how children and adolescents activate to decenter, resist, and claim space within Black Lives Matter, March For Our Lives, gun violence, the school to prison pipeline, the new Jim Crow, etc.

-Please submit complete essays by July 1, 2018.
+Please submit complete essays by Sept 1, 2018.
 Download and share the CFP PDF.Schedule

 - Volume 1, Issue 1 (June) Windows, Mirrors, and Sliding Glass Doors

 - Volume 1, Issue 2 (December) unthemed, with a special section themed "Life, Death, and Activism In Youth Media and Culture," guest edited by Breanna McDaniel

 Current Issue: Volume 1, Issue 1 (2018) #OwnVoices Scholars Respond to "Mirrors, Windows, and Sliding Glass Doors"

 "Like Raindrops on Granite": A Dialogic Analysis of Full Cicada Moon as Crossover Scholarship